OtterKring/Downsize-Image/README.md

 If an `OutputFile` is provided, the output will default to the file and not byte array is returned.
 Is `OutputFile` is not used, the image will be returned as a byte array, as e.g. it is needed to upload the image to the Active Directory thumbnailPhoto attribute.

-`TargetFileSize` defaults to 100.000 to match the recommended size for Active Directory thumbnailPhotos `jpegQuality` defaults to 90, which cuts the filesize a lot compared to 100 but hardly compromises any quality.
+`TargetFileSize` defaults to 100.000 (bytes) to match the recommended size for Active Directory thumbnailPhotos `jpegQuality` defaults to 90, which cuts the filesize a lot compared to 100 but hardly compromises any quality.